ajs-voices/clandestine-providence-ascendant-1/manuscript/008-fear-of-heights.md

 Jace and his family headed for the elevator as I hefted my bags on my shoulder.
 They stood waiting for the elevator and I couldn't make myself do it right now.
 My stomach was already doing flips and I was anxious about everything happening today I didn't need more.
 "I'm going to take the stairs."

 Jace nodded.
-"I'll take your bags to your room so you can go straight there then."
+"I'll take your bags to your room so you can go straight there then.
+Stop by the class if you can I want them to meet you."

 I nodded and handed him my bags taking the folder of notes from my backpack.
-"Thanks, man."
+"Thanks, man.
+I'll try."

 The elevator dinged and I watched as my only family went in and turned around and the little ones waved good-bye.
 I hated leaving them even though I intended to stay here and they'd be in my life more now.
 It still hurt watching them leave.